 Amazon is expanding the number of Zip codes eligible for one-day shipping, Olsavsky said.
 The one-day free shipping offer is the best deal in retail, he said.

 "We saw more people sign up for Prime in 2018 than in any year before," Olsavsky said.

 Amazon has seen good order trends month to date, he said.
 The company has built its Q2 range around what it's seen.

 WHY THIS MATTERS

 Amazon is a disruptor in healthcare.

-The online pharmacy PillPack competes with major pharmacies including CVS Health, which is owned by Aetna.
+The online pharmacy PillPack competes with major pharmacies including CVS Health, which owns Aetna.
 The connection between insurers and pharmacy benefit managers includes Express Scripts, which is owned by Cigna; OptumRx and UnitedHealth Group; and Anthem's IngenioRx.